Updated 25 October 2021.

 “OMG this is gonna be EPIC!
 I’m not eating a THING alllll day so I can have room for all those goodies!”

 Be honest!
 Maybe not those exact words but you’ve likely said something along those lines.
 I definitely have.
 Only to feel disgusting afterward.
 You commence unbuttoning the pants or hit the couch for coma mode.
+And likely vow you’re not eating a thing for the next few days.

 But we aren’t taking that approach this year.
 This year, we are planning in advance.
 And we’re adding in some tricks to help stave off the drool but yet still allow you to indulge.
+On top of that, we’re ditching the guilt.
+Because regret is a crappy emotion that doesn’t change what already took place.
+So let’s go ahead and vow to regret nothing!

 Holiday Survival Tip #1 – Eat Before You Go